Bærum: Sports

 plays in the 2. divisjon, the third highest division of the Norwegian football league system.

 Stabæk IF's women's football team, Stabæk Fotball Kvinner, plays in Toppserien, the Norwegian top division.

 Høvik IF and Stabæk IF plays in the highest bandy division and Hauger BK in the second highest.

+The handball club Haslum Topphåndballforening plays in the top division on both the men's and women's side.